M0NsTeRRR/wsl-ansible/README.md

 # Configure

 ##  SSH
+Install SSH client from winget ` winget install "openssh beta"` (it can causes error using old version)
 Enable ssh-agent on windows and share UserProfile and ProgramFiles env var to WSL2, open powershell prompt with admin right
 ```powershell
 Get-Service ssh-agent | Set-Service -StartupType Automatic